The Best Pulse Oximeters for Home Use in 2026

 We researched the best pulse oximeters for home use.
 The Oxiline Pulse XS Pro is our top pick.

-- We selected the Oxiline Pulse XS Pro as the Best Overall Pulse Oximeter due to its simple design, user-friendly interface, and helpful app.
+- We selected the Oxiline Pulse XS Pro as the Best Overall Pulse Oximeter because it paired accurate readings with a clear display and app-based tracking over time.

 - The pulse oximeters on this list cost between $23–$298.
 All of them are available without a prescription.